-Wesleyan's investment strategy is summarised within four principles; to adopt a buy-and-hold approach to investing, take a managed approach to risk, adopt a counter-cyclical investment style and consider income as an important driver of performance.
 The main elements of how this investment strategy is consistent with the profile and duration of liabilities and how this contributes to the medium and long-term performance of assets are included in the Solvency and Financial Condition Report (SFCR), a copy of which is available on our website.

-Wesleyan has also produced and implemented a Prudent Person Policy, which confirms the duty of care Wesleyan has when making investment decisions.
-This policy requires our own in-house Investments Team to invest in assets where the risks can be properly identified, measured, monitored, managed, controlled and reported, and also takes into account the assessment of our overall solvency needs.
+Wesleyan has also produced and implemented a Prudent Person Policy (PPP), which confirms the duty of care Wesleyan has when making investment decisions.
+This policy requires Asset Managers (internal or external) to invest in assets where the risks can be properly identified, measured, monitored, managed, controlled and reported, and also takes into account the assessment of its overall solvency needs.
+Wesleyan is responsible for setting the investment mandates for Asset Managers to follow that adhere to the principles of the PPP.